 Vodafone is committed to helping children and teenagers get the most out of technology.
 We want to help today’s young people become more confident and resilient when they’re online.

-Vodafone UK’s annual Digital Parenting site helps to empower parents with the right online safety information.
+Vodafone UK’s Digital Parenting site helps to empower parents with the right online safety information.
 With this, parents can enable their children to get the best and safest online experience.

 Here is a selection of resources to support young people, parents, carers and teachers to make the right digital choices.